 There is no age limit for the Pap test.
 Generally, annual Pap testing is advised for women 21 years or older.
 Women under 21 years old that have been sexually active for three years or more are also advised to have an annual Pap test.
 Women between the ages of 65 and 70 can speak with their doctor about stopping screening after at least three normal Pap tests and no abnormal results in the last 10 years.
 There may be other exceptions regarding the need for Pap testing, based on age, health history and your doctor’s advisement.
 (See reference 2)

 A Pap test is a screening test to detect abnormal cervical cells.
 Collected cells can be examined to identify pre-cancerous and cancerous cells, as well as infections such as human papillomaviruses (HPVs) and inflammation.
-A Pap test is an effective method for detecting the early signs of cervical cancer, according to the National Cancer Institute.
+A Pap test is an effective method for detecting the early signs of cervical cancer.
 Cervical cancer is most likely to have a better prognosis if detected early.
+Route Pap tests can help prevent most cancer cases from metastasizing and becoming invasive.
+(See Reference 2)